lawliet198t/biometric-trackpad-auth/QUICKSTART.md

 2. Press SPACE to capture each sample
 3. Repeat 10 times (be consistent!)
 4. The system learns your unique pattern
-5. Your baseline is saved to `baseline.pkl`
+5. Your baseline is saved to `baseline.json`

 **Tips for best results:**
 - Use 2-3 fingers